 Your vehicle's alternator has vents on both the front and back sides, which aids in heat dissipation.
-The back side of the alternator has several terminals, or connecting points in an electrical circuit.
+The backside of the alternator has several terminals or connecting points in an electrical circuit.
 These terminals sense battery voltage, turn the voltage regulator on, close the circuit to the warning lamp, and serve as a full-field bypass for the regulator.
-If any one of these terminals are damaged, it can affect your alternator as a whole, and therefore your entire vehicle.
+If any one of these terminals is damaged, it can affect your alternator as a whole, and therefore your entire vehicle.

 There are several signs to watch out for that may indicate a failing alternator.
 If you experience any of these signs, you can bring your car to Twilight Auto Repair in Tampa today.

 Like any complex system, it is the sum of many parts that keeps your vehicle running without a hitch.
 When one part of the system is down, it can affect various parts of your vehicle.
-Whether your vehicle is a Audi, BMW, Mercedes-Benz, Mini Cooper, or something else, the signs of a failing or broken alternator are universal.
+Whether you need an alternator for your Audi, BMW, Mercedes-Benz, Mini Cooper, or something else, the signs of a failing or broken alternator are universal.
 Here are five signs that you may need to come in for alternator testing, repair, and/or replacement:

-Your vehicle’s alternator is vital to a safe and enjoyable drive, because it provides the energy needed to power all the vehicle’s electronic accessories.
+Your vehicle’s alternator is vital to a safe and enjoyable drive because it provides the energy needed to power all the vehicle’s electronic accessories.
 If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Tampa office for an inspection.
-Our technicians and owner Mike Kasten have years of experience in auto repair, including Auto Repair and Brake Repair.
-You can make an appointment online at https://www.TwilightAuto.com or call us at 813-886-2370 .
+Our technicians and owner Mike Kasten have years of experience in auto repair, including auto repair and brake repair.
+You can make an appointment online at https://twilightauto.com or call us at 813-886-2370.
 Twilight Auto Repair - Quality you Can Trust, at a Fair Price!.